Jalle19/sts-profile/README.md

 aws_session_token = FQoDYULTRA_SECRET
 ```

+Now you just need to copy-paste this into your AWS profile of choice

 ## Installation

 Download the latest release for your platform from the releases page here on GitHub.
 Unzip the package, place the